-Under “welfare reform” President Clinton and Congress in August 1996 passed the Personal Responsibility and Work Opportunity Act (PRWORA), which ended 61 years of Aid to Families with Dependent Children (AFDC), guaranteed federal cash assistance that was part of the original Social Security Act.
+Under “welfare reform” President Clinton and Congress passed the Personal Responsibility and Work Opportunity Act (PRWORA) in August 1996, which ended 61 years of Aid to Families with Dependent Children (AFDC) program, a guaranteed federal cash assistance benefit that was part of the original Social Security Act.
 PRWORA established the federal block grant welfare program known as Temporary Assistance to Needy Families (TANF), which grants each state a fixed amount of money each year to administer a program to serve low-income families with minor children.
 The authority to design a welfare program was turned over to the states, which are given wide discretion in determining eligibility and the conditions under which families may receive assistance.
-In addition under PRWORA, families with dependent children became subject to time limits.
+In addition, under PRWORA, families with minor dependent children became subject to time limits.
 Federally funded TANF benefits have a maximum life time limit of five years, although states may choose to limit TANF benefits to as little as two years.
 TANF became effective July 1, 1997 and was reauthorized in February 2006 under the Deficit Reduction Act of 2005.

 Under the federal law states can design a welfare program that meets any of the four following purposes: